Skip to main content

 Partial Failure Handling

 If any contributor erasure fails, the request is marked PartiallyCompleted (not Completed).
 A compliance certificate is not generated for partially completed erasures.
-Monitor the ErasurePartiallyCompleted event (ID 92729) and retry or investigate failed contributors:
+Monitor the ErasurePartiallyCompleted event (ID 92729) and investigate failed contributors.

 5. Compliance Certificate